 Excellent interpersonal communication and organizational skills.

 Ability to pass a criminal record and child abuse/neglect registry check.

 A passion for the mission of Gads Hill Center.

-Must have a valid Driver’s License, access to reliable transportation and willingness to travel locally.
+Must have a valid Driver’s License, access to a reliable and insured vehicle, and willingness to travel locally.

-To apply, submit resume, cover letter and transcripts to the attention of Human Resources Manager.
+To apply, send resume, cover letter and transcripts by email to: